Kernel Density Machines: Conclusion

 \section{Conclusion}

-Kernel density machines (KDM) is a comprehensive data-driven framework for estimating the density ratio (Radon-Nikodym derivative) $\frac{d\mathbb Q}{d\mathbb P}$ from i.i.d.\ samples of $\mathbb P$ and $\mathbb Q$ in a reproducing kernel Hilbert hypothesis space.
+Kernel density machines (KDM) is a comprehensive data-driven framework for estimating the Radon--Nikodym derivative (density) $\frac{d\mathbb Q}{d\mathbb P}$ from i.i.d.\ samples of $\mathbb P$ and $\mathbb Q$ in a reproducing kernel Hilbert space.
 KDM is computable in particular with large data sets, and allows both finite-sample and asymptotic inference.
-Accordingly, we illustrate its use within hypothesis testing and conditional distribution estimation.
+Accordingly, we illustrated its use within hypothesis testing and conditional distribution estimation.
 Given the reliance of learning problems on the data-generating probability law and the law induced by a model, KDM can be used in many scenarios ranging from transfer learning problems, and generative models to causal inference.

 \begin{singlespacing} \end{singlespacing}